Jira Dashboards Guide: How To Create Custom Dashboards With Your Jira Data

 Why You Can Make Better Jira Dashboards With Visor

 Apps like Visor enable you to create better Jira dashboards.
-In Visor, you have unlimited color coding opportunities and a greater degree of customization than in Jira.
+In Visor, you have a whole world of color coding opportunities and a greater degree of customization than in Jira.
 You can also share your live dashboard with anyone, even if they don’t have a Jira account.

 Creating dashboards using Jira data in Visor is easier and more intuitive.
 You also don’t need to find a specific gadget for each chart you want.